JackStockwell/weatherapp/README.md

 Head to [here](https://jackstockwell.github.io/weatherapp/) to use the weather APP.
 Start by searching for a location and let the magic happen!

 In order to use, you will need a Openweather API key from [here](https://openweathermap.org/api).
-Make a file named 'key.js' in the js folder, inside place the following syntax with your API key subsidied.
+Please place your API key in the script.js file in line 3.

 ```javascript
 const weatherKey = 'YOUR_API_KEY_HERE';